World War Two

 Known as the ‘Rhinos’ to the villagers, ‘A’ Company of the 18th Armoured Car Regiment called Blackheath home between 1942 and 1943.
 Members of the Canadian Electrical and Mechanical Engineers were also attached to the Manitoba Dragoons.
 Many of the men came from the Winnipeg area in Manitoba.

-The Hallams became HQ of ‘A’ Squadron.
+The Hallams had become HQ of ‘A’ Squadron.
 Protective boards were laid to protect the lovely wood panelling of the house.
 An excerpt from the Manitoba Regiments scrapbook has a note as follows -

 ‘ On November 1st 1942 the Regiment moved to requisitioned houses and mansions in Surrey.
 Here, we were in one of the loveliest parts of England, and the men found it very pleasant to live amongst such friendly rural surroundings, especially after the oppressive atmosphere of Aldershot”.

 The heath, occupied by hundreds of men and armoured vehicles became a tented city.
-Large bell tents were erected to the right of Littleford Lane on Derry Hill for accommodation, and the circular indentations in the heathland can still be seen clearly today.
+Large bell tents were erected to the right of Littleford Lane on Derry Hill for accommodation, and the circular depressions formed by the soldiers digging around the outside of their tents are still remarkably eviident..
 There was a cookhouse up behind Blatchfeld.

 The Canadians created many of the paths and the main gallops on the heath as part of their encampment.
 Stony flint paths and tracks were hurriedly built with gravel from Farnham.
 The area was formed as part of an assembly area for 10,000 vehicles.
 Rows of vehicles were parked up over the heath and around the perimeter of the cricket pitch.
 Soldiers from the Canadian Engineers returned to Blackheath after the war to help clear the camp and restore the heath.
 Many old vehicles and bits of equipment were auctioned off or buried on the heath.